NandiLov/Online-Farmers-Market/README.md

 Then Vendor gets the email notification about the order and should deliver the product to the customer based on the address details.

+To see images of the website, go to the Website Demo Images folder in the project

 And if you like this project then ADD a STAR ⭐️  to this project 👆 created by Nandila Mulilalila